Key Takeaways

 What is the Numerical Aperture?

 The numerical aperture of an optical system tells us how much light can enter the system.
-There are two principal factors that determine the numerical aperture of a system— the refractive index of the medium between the optic and sample being imaged, and the maximum ray angle of light that can enter the system, as measured by a half-cone from the optical axis.
+There are two principal factors that determine the NA of a system— the refractive index of the medium between the optic and sample being imaged, and the maximum ray angle of light that can enter the system, as measured by a half-cone from the optical axis.
 More specifically, the numerical aperture can be calculated by

 NA = n × sin(θ)